F1 Goldendoodle Blog Banner

 Grooming needs depend heavily on the coat the dog ends up with.

-Wavier and curlier coats usually need more brushing and more regular professional grooming, while straighter coats may be easier to manage but can shed more.
+Wavier and curlier coats usually need more brushing and more regular professional grooming, while straighter coats may be less difficult to work through but can shed more.
 In practice, F1 owners should be prepared for some coat maintenance either way.

 Health and Hybrid Vigor